ctn-waterloo/website/ctn_waterloo/content/courses/syde-750_index.md

  * Do not copy any code from other students or online sources.
 You are expected to write your own code from scratch for this course.
  * Each student must write their own code and submit their own assignment.
- * Please hand in electronic copies by mailing them to me in .pdf format.
-Please name the document like this: `<lastname>.Assignment<number>.pdf`.
-This document will have all the graphs and any written answers to questions.
-(From a jupyter notebook, you can do ```jupyter nbconvert --to pdf my_name.assignment1.ipynb```)
- * Include code, or any modified code, in a second document as well.
-This should be in a single file (e.g. .zip) named similarly: `<lastname>.Assignment<numnber>.Code.zip`
  * Assignments are due _at Midnight_.
 The late penalty is one mark per day it is late.
+You may be at most seven days late.
+ * **Please read and follow the instructions regarding submission posted on the front page of each assignment.**

 **Not yet available**

 * * *